htron-dev/baka-db/README.md

 ## Objectives

 -   Be a very good source of data
--   Have a good and easy way to view in github site
+-   Have a good and easy way to view the data
 -   Easy to anyone contributing
--   Have a good way to use as an api

 ## Project principles